scrubgay/scrubgay.github.io/markdowns/index.md

 ## About me

-I owe who I am to my geographies.
-My heritage traces to the Philippines's Central Luzon - from there comes my skin, tongue, and culture.
-I am rooted in Florida's Lake Wales Ridge, where hyperendemic scrub mints, the citrus collapse hinterland, and an odd Filipino enclave, all collide.
-My stints across the US - longest in Seattle and Gainesville (where I am now) - have taught me how to see the world through geography - of place, of flux, of conflict, and of course through endless critique.
+I am in large part my geographies.
+My blood wells up from Central Luzon in the Philippines - and from there comes my skin, tongue, and one of my cultures.
+I'm rooted in the Lake Wales Ridge in Florida, a land of hyperendemic scrub mints, the suburban hinterland of citrus' collapse, and an odd Filipino enclave.
+My stints across the US - longest in Seattle and Gainesville - have given me a lens for a geographical world view, one that includes place, flux, conflict, dialectic, and endless critique.

-What occupies me most is studying flows of capital.
-Currently I'm exploring the growth of the US single-family rental market as a function of crisis and increasingly institutionalized and financialized everyday landscapes.
-My most recent work, [Who owns our homes](https://www.huduser.gov/portal/periodicals/cityscape/vol26num1/article17.html) is the first of a series that explores data methods of mapping the growth of institutional (shadowy hedge fund managers and their capital - once in the board room but now *everywhere*) investment in housing.
+I study flows of capital and capital fixes.
+My research tends to revolve around at least one of three crisis inflection points: the 2008 recession and its role in reshaping the US housing market, COVID and the great reordering of space + inflation, and disaster/future climate collapse and capital's aversion of/investment into risk.
+Quantiative analysis of big data is my M.O. - my most recent work, [Who owns our homes](https://www.huduser.gov/portal/periodicals/cityscape/vol26num1/article17.html) is the first of a series that explores data methods of mapping the growth of institutional investment in housing.
+Capital postpones and defers crisis through many fixes - I try to capture at least some of the novel ones.

-I'm also interested in the role of crises - natural disaster, financial collapse, and the [*Long* Crisis](https://brooklynrail.org/2018/04/field-notes/PHIL-NEEL-with-Paul-Mattick) - in shaping capital's movement.
-I'm interested in the geography of rent and how rent slowly becomes the only frontier for overaccumulated capital.

-Ultimately, I want to map this landscape's meaning for us.
-I see our horizons dwindling as it becomes harder and harder to live - because of a state that withdraws care and protection, because of capital's increasing empowerment over everything, and for a bleak climate future.
-(Because I can't draw pictures,) I hope that through data, research, and synthesizing narrative, I can create pictures - mappings - of the landscapes of conflict and flux we find ourselves in, and how capital and ecology shapes both.
-From this map, I hope to (help) create an agenda for the genesis of the world whose future shines for us.
+I see our horizons for revolution dwindling as life becomes harder to live.
+Capitalism totalizes every aspect of being, a state that withdraws care and continues to expand the free market carceral landscape, and a climate future that gets bleaker and bleaker.
+My positive project with my research is that through the synthesis of data, theory, and narrative, I can create pictures and mappings of the landscapes of conflict we find ourselves in.
+From this map, I hope to create a vision for the genesis of the world whose future shines on us.